 It should be noted that the drift-adjusting procedure in eq.
-(34) would make the data suitable for filtering in the frequency domain.
+(34) would make the data suitable for filtering in the frequency do-main.
 Since the discrete Fourier transform assumes circularity of data, the discrepancy in values at both ends of the time series could seriously distort the frequency-domain filtering.
 The eq.
 (36) implies that this adjustment procedure avoids such a distortionary effect.

-A final remark here is that the BB procedure is implemented with trend-included series.
+A final remark here is that the BB procedure is implemented with trendincluded series.
 In the business cycle literature, it is important to distinguish a classical cycle and a growth one, as pointed out by Pagan (1997).
 The classical cycle consists of peaks and troughs in the levels of aggregate economic activities, often represented by the gross national product (GDP).
 The classical cycle is studied by Burns and Mitchell (1946), one of the influential seminal works, which found that business cycles range from 18 months (1.5 years) to 96 months (8 years) for the United States.

 On the other hand, the growth cycle exists in the detrended series, on which the real business cycle literature focuses.
-The two types of the cycles show different dates of the peaks and the troughs.
-When a series has a cyclical component around a deterministic upward trend, typical as in economic data, detrending would make the peaks earlier, while delaying the troughs (see Bry and Boschan, 1971, p.
+It shows different business cycle dates from those of the classical cycles.
+When a series has a cyclical component around a determinis-make the peaks earlier, while delaying the troughs (see Bry and Boschan, 1971, p.
 11).
 For this reason, the dating based on the growth cycle generically tends to deviate from that on the classical cycle.
 Then, Canova (1994, 1999) judged that the estimated dates matched the official dates as long as deviations were within two or three quarters.
 The results in Otsu (2013) also show that the estimated dates of peaks based on the detrended series tend to mark earlier and those of troughs later than the official dates.
 Since we only suppress the cyclical components shorter than the seasonal cycle in the paper, we do not have such a deviation due to detrending.